 Users of the ACTS will have to refer for guidance from your local customs administrations.

-No, there will be a list prohibited and restrictive list of goods based on each country’s security and safety requirements.
+No, ACTS holds a list of prohibited, excluded and restricted goods, based on each country’s security and safety requirements.
+Prohibited and excluded goods are not permitted to be transported under ACTS, and such declarations will be rejected by the system.
+Restricted goods are permitted subject to production by the trader of the relevant licences or permits to the Customs office of departure.
 Goods outside this range of products will be allowed to be transported through the ACTS.
-Dangerous goods and SPS goods (Sanitary and Phyto-sanitary) will not be included in the ACTS pilot phase.
+Under AFAFGIT dangerous goods are excluded from transit.
+SPS goods (Sanitary and Phyto-sanitary) will not be included in the ACTS pilot phase.
 Traders are required to identify and adhere to the national requirements and required licenses before submitting the ACTS transit declaration.

 The country concerned will appoint their competent authorities to inspect the relevant documents at the border.
 Users of the ACTS can make enquiries directly with participating countries to establish who has been appointed to inspect the documents, using the contact points on this website.